HomeFinanceOpening a Crypto Exchange in 2025: Full Legal & Business Roadmap

 In addition, authorities may conduct audits, inspections, or reviews to verify ongoing adherence to licensing standards.
 Sustained compliance reflects organizational discipline and protects the company from penalties, reputational risk, or license revocation.

-• Preparing for Regulatory Inspections.
-Implementing processes and documentation practices that allow the company to respond efficiently to audits, on-site inspections, and ad hoc requests from authorities.
+• Planning for Regulatory Audits, utilization of processes and document practices that allow the company to respond appropriately to audits, on-site inspections, and audits occurring at the request of regulatory authorities.

 It is natural that not every entrepreneur knows how to deal with establishing compliance alone.
 Henceforth, a good legal partner provides ongoing support with integrating all the essential practices.
 Expect assistance in finding a fitting candidate for an AML Officer, preparing compliance policies and manuals, structuring reporting systems, and responding to regular audits.

-The question of cost is, perhaps, the most widespread one when it comes to crypto licensing.
-A perfect formula includes three main categories of expenses: incorporation and licensing fees, initial capital reserves, and recurrent expenses (license renewal, notary fees, etc.).
+When it comes to crypto licensing, the price is surely the most common question posed.
+A simple formula includes three types of expenses: fees for incorporation and licensing, initial capital reserve, and periodic expenses (license renewal, notary fees, etc.).

-• Company formation and license fees.
-These are the initial costs for legally setting up your business and securing a crypto license.
-They include company registration, official documentation, and regulatory application fees, which can vary widely depending on the jurisdiction;
+• Company Registration and License Fees.
+This is the initial expense to legally establish your company and obtain crypto-related licensing.
+They include company registration, official documentation, and fee authority application fees, which can have remarkable variations depending on the jurisdiction.

 First-time company owners resort to legal consultants because they can guide the company formation and licensing procedure from A to Z. Seasoned entrepreneurs, on the other hand, seek assistance with expanding their operations and scaling the business globally.
 LegalBison has an approach to both.
 With over 5 years of experience in crypto compliance consulting, the company curates incorporation and licensing for all kinds of blockchain projects.